 - The source of the most potent agricultural emissions, and also;

-- The immediate as well as long term health of plants and soils, so that the longer-lived GHG carbon dioxide can be ‘drawn-down’ out of the atmosphere over the centuries to come, and so that resilience in the land use sector is increased rather than worn away.
+- The health of plants and soils, so that the longer-lived greenhouse gas carbon dioxide can be ‘drawn-down’ out of the atmosphere over the centuries to come, and so that resilience in the land use sector is increased rather than worn away.

 This means that Australia’s land use sector as a whole is singularly well-placed to undergo a transformation into a sector that, as a whole, could effectively ‘buy some time’ and be integral to measurably reducing climate impacts from global warming.